 Do you need to clean the inside of your dishwasher?
 Here's what experts advise

 When it comes to efficiency, a dishwasher is where it's at.
 That said, how many of us have noticed strange odors creeping up over time, or opened the door after a cycle and realized our dishes were far from clean?
 While we may think doing a load of dishes is enough to keep our appliances pristine, the truth is, dishwashers require a bit more maintenance.
-We spoke to professional cleaner Laura Avila, creator of the cleaning website Cleaning Fan and Karina Toner, operations manager of top Washington, D.C.-based cleaning company Spekless Cleaning about how to keep one of your kitchen's most valuable appliances looking, smelling and working like new.
-One of their suggestions is to use a product like Affresh Dishwasher Cleaning Tablets which offers an affordable and effortless solution.
+We spoke to professional cleaner Laura Avila, creator of the cleaning website Cleaning Fan, and Karina Toner, operations manager of top Washington, D.C.-based cleaning company Spekless Cleaning about how to keep one of your kitchen's most valuable appliances looking, smelling and working like new.
+One of their suggestions is to use a product like Affresh Dishwasher Cleaner — an affordable, zero-effort solution.

+Once a month, just pop one of these dishwasher cleaning tablets into the detergent tray and run a normal wash cycle.
+Easy breezy!

 If you're thinking, "I didn't even know I was supposed to clean the inside of my dishwasher!" you're not alone.
 It would seem that the detergent packet you pop in would do the trick while it washes your plates, right?
 Well, not quite.
 While dishwashing detergent might be enough to combat last night's tomato sauce, longtime buildup coating the interior of the machine is another story.